microsoft/microsoft-ui-xaml-specs/active/ScrollingView/ScrollingView.md

 The possible values are Enabled and Disabled, and the default value for both directions is Enabled.

 When the scroll mode is Enabled and the content is smaller than the viewport, the user can still wiggle (overpan) the content with touch input.

+Changes to the HorizontalScrollMode and VerticalScrollMode properties take effect immediately and may affect an on-going user interaction.

 This example shows vertical-only scrolling.
 Even though the content is wider than the viewport, the user cannot scroll horizontally.